 - 3.1.1.
 Installation shall meet or exceed all applicable requirements, referenced standards and conform to codes and ordinances of authorities having jurisdiction. - 3.1.2.
 All installation shall be in accordance with manufacturer's published recommendations. - 3.1.3.
-Provide fire dampers at locations indicated, where ducts and outlets pass through fire rated components.
+Provide motorized dampers where indicated on the drawings and control schematics. - 3.1.4.
+Provide all motorized dampers furnished by the BAS Provider in strict accordance with manufacturer's written installation instruction and requirements of these Specifications. - 3.1.5.
+Provide fire dampers, and combination fire and smoke dampers at locations indicated, where ducts and outlets pass through fire rated components.
 Install with required perimeter mounting angles, sleeves, breakaway duct connections, corrosion resistant springs, bearings, bushings and hinges.

 3.2.
-FIRE DAMPERS
+MOTORIZED DAMPERS